 Pros of the Extended Repayment Plan

-Typical monthly student loan payments, which are between $200 and $300 on average, can eat up a significant amount of take-home pay for lower earners.
-The lower monthly loan payments associated with the Extended Repayment Plan might free up vital funds for other essential expenditures.
+Typical monthly student loan payments, which are generally between $200 and $300 on average, can eat up a significant amount of take-home pay for lower earners.
+The smaller monthly loan payments associated with the Extended Repayment Plan might free up vital funds for other essential expenditures.